 Q: Are all elements in groups 3-12 considered transition metals?

 A: Generally, yes.
-However, there's some debate around elements like zinc, cadmium, and mercury.
-While they are located in group 12 and have d orbitals, they typically exhibit only one oxidation state (+2).
+Now, while they are located in group 12 and have d orbitals, they typically exhibit only one oxidation state (+2).
+Even so, there's some debate around elements like zinc, cadmium, and mercury.
 Some chemists prefer to classify them as "post-transition metals" or simply as metals.

 Q: Why are transition metals so good at forming colored compounds?